PeterEdiger/PeterEdiger/README.md

 - 🔭 I’m currently working on DABubble a Slack clone.
 - 🌱 I’m currently learning Angular and Typescript.
-- 🤔 I’m looking for help with all Stuff coding.
+- 🤔 I’m looking for help with coding and projects.
-- 📫 How to reach me: info@peeter-ediger.de
+- 📫 How to reach me: info@peter-ediger.de